 Dr. Andrew Reed studied Russian, Ukrainian, and European history at Arizona State University and holds Masters degrees from the University of Oxford and from the University of Cambridge.
-He is currently working on a monograph on the well-known Russian orientalist and hebraist Daniil Avraamovich Khvol'son and Religious Tolerance in nineteenth-century Russia.
+He is currently working on a monograph on the well-known Russian orientalist and hebraist Daniil Avraamovich Khvol'son and Religious Tolerance in nineteenth-century Russia and also a monograph on Interfaith theology and ethics.
 One of the major themes within his work is the development and history of relations between Jews, Christians, and Muslims.
 He teaches comparative religion courses and church history.
-He is the Chair of the BYU Council for Interfaith Engagement and an organizer and participant for the Jewish - Latter-day Saint academic dialogue (learn more here: https://ro.byu.edu/jewish-lds-academic-dialogue) or read the latest piece written for the Religious Education Review (Fall 2017).
+He is the Chair of the BYU Council for Interfaith Engagement and an organizer and participant for the Jewish - Latter-day Saint academic dialogue Learn more here.) or read the latest piece written for the Religious Education Review (Fall 2017).
 He founded the BYU Interfaith Student Association in 2018.
-For more information about IFSA, see their page on Facebook: https://www.facebook.com/groups/1924021641250456/
+For more information about IFSA, see their page on Facebook: Learn more here.

 Mark Diamond and Andrew C. Reed, eds.
 Understanding Covenants and Communities: Jews and Latter-day Saints in Dialogue, ed.
 Mark S. Diamond and Andrew C. Reed (Provo, UT: Religious Studies Center, Brigham Young University; New York: Central Conference of American Rabbis, 2020).

 Andrew C. Reed and Greg Wilkinson, editors.
 Religious Freedom: Building Faith, Family, and Society (Provo: Brigham Young University Office of Religious Outreach, 2017).